Sony displayed a great number of its own consumer goods, creative technology, and Hi-Res audio equipment at the convention.

 The toio system is a hands-on “toy platform” that allows users to place blocks and other objects on cubes and manipulate them with a joystick.

-The system, starting with the ring-shaped controller, is jam-packed with features that get kids’ creative juices flowing.
+Starting with the ring-shaped controller, the system is jam-packed with features that get kids’ creative juices flowing.

-Overall, the new, eye-opening experiences that children have when playing with toio plant the seeds of possibilities in their creative minds.
+Overall, children’s new, eye-opening experiences when playing with toio plant the seeds of possibilities in their creative minds.

 Sony developers came up with the idea for toio because they wanted to give kids something actual to play with instead of just another virtual diversion like a video game.